-The new self-winding Perrelet First Class Double Rotor Skeleton 20th Anniversary pays tribute to the Dipteros 1777 model that the Swiss brand issued back in 1995.
+The self-winding Perrelet First Class Double Rotor Skeleton 20th Anniversary pays tribute to the Dipteros 1777 model that the brand issued back in 1995.
 For Perrelet, the model was groundbreaking.
 It was the first among their watches ever to feature so-called “double rotor” design where a front oscillating weight is visible freely right on the timekeeper’s face.
 Originally designed to advertise the fact that it was none other than Abraham-Louis Perrelet who first invented a self-winding timekeeper, the Dipteros 1777 became a grandfather of their current iconic Turbine family.
-The 20th Anniversary model was officially presented last week during Baselworld 2015 show.
+The 20th Anniversary model was officially presented during the Baselworld 2015 show.

 Set to be issued in a limited run of just 327 pieces (250 of them in more practical stainless steel and the rest in more attractive 18-karat rose gold), the First Class Double Rotor Skeleton takes the idea behind the historic model and takes it to a new level.
 While the original Dipteros 1777, let’s be honest here, was a rather ordinary dressy timekeeper with the visible rotor being the only thing that differentiated it from hundreds of other models in the same niche, this new variety lets you know quite explicitly that during the last two decades the brand evolved both in terms of build quality and industrial design.

 The 20th-anniversary version of the timekeeper successfully combines the classic idea of a skeletonized movement with a modern approach to design with flowing clean lines and extensive use of simple geometric figures.